 Touch dampens the brain's response to pain.
 Touch and pain signals are processed in the brain’s somatosensory cortex (Wang, et al., 2022).
 So simple practices, like rubbing the temples or massaging the arms, can help alleviate pain.
 Researchers say this is because pain-responsive neurons in the brain quiet down when these neurons also receive touch input.

 Bringing attention to the feet is a technique many practitioners use when they are stuck in their heads.
 Our feet become the object of focus.

 Throughout the day, I'm on my feet, walking from one location to the next.
 Walking meditation is a practice onto itself.

-Cultivating the ability to remain equanimous no matter what happens is a gift we give ourselves.
+Paying attention to these blessings is a gift we give ourselves.

 Peace of mind is in your hands.